 She was curious about him, the way one was curious about a baby or a cat.
 However, she wasn’t going to get involved with him, she assured herself.
 He was the kind to fall in love with her and get himself in trouble.

 Even from behind, Tomiwa thought, approaching Tochi silently, she looked like what whoever had created the word “stunning” had in mind.
 He suddenly felt very conscious of his own average looks.
 She heard him approach and stood up to face him.
 She had on a long blue dress that reached her feet, with a slit in the front that climbed all the way to her thighs.
 She held her silver heels in her hand and walked towards him barefooted.

 Tomiwa thought she had the most beautiful feet he had ever seen.

 She stopped right in front of him, looking into his eyes, smiled and said,

 “I caught you looking for me.”

 She walked back to where she had been sitting and he followed her.
 She sat down and he sat beside her.
 She shifted in the seat, facing him and crossing one leg, revealing spotless, smooth dark thighs.
-Her dark skin shone even in the dark, like she polished it everyday.
+Her dark skin shone even in the dark like she polished it every day.
 She reminded him of the pictures of women referred to as “Nubian Queens” that he had seen with flawless dark skin like hers.
-She ought to be immortalized and worshiped, he thought.
+She ought to be immortalized and worshipped, he thought.